ryugen-io/healtcheck-rs/README.md

-A small project as I am just learning rust and swapped to linux in general. bare with me. built with my buddy codex.
+A small project as I am just learning rust and swapped to linux in general. bare with me. built with my buddy claude code.

 ## Features